Armenian religion in Cyprus: Nicosia

-During the centuries it served the small yet prosperous Armenian community of Nicosia, the church underwent various modifications: in 1688 it was renovated, in 1788 the baptistery was constructed, in 1858 the arches of the northern verandah were built, in 1860 the belfry was constructed - amongst the first in Ottoman Cyprus, a donation by Hapetig Nevrouzian of Constantinople -, in 1884 it was restored, in 1904 the roof was re-built and a renovation took place, in 1945 the upper tier was erected for the choir (by donation of Aram Ouzounian), in 1950 the belfry was restored, while in 1960-1961 the Antiquities Department installed a new floor - after removing the mediaeval tombstones that were previously covered by the carpets.
-The church celebrated on the nearest Sunday to 21 November, feast day of the Presentation of Mary.
+During the centuries it served the small yet prosperous Armenian community of Nicosia, the church underwent various modifications: in 1688 it was renovated, in 1788 the baptistery was constructed, in 1858 the arches of the northern verandah were built, in 1860 the belfry was constructed – amongst the first in Ottoman Cyprus, a donation by Hapetig Nevrouzian of Constantinople – in 1884 it was restored, in 1904 the roof was re-built and a renovation took place, in 1945 the upper tier was erected for the choir (by donation of Aram Ouzounian), in 1950 the belfry was restored, while in 1960–1961 the Antiquities Department installed a new floor – after removing the mediaeval tombstones that were previously covered by the carpets.
+The church celebrated the feast day of the Presentation of Mary on the nearest Sunday to 21 November.

 After its occupation in January 1964, it was used as barracks for the Turkish Cypriot militia, while after its occupation by the Turkish army in July 1974 it continued to be used as barracks for Turkish soldiers, until it suffered further damages by an earthquake in 1998.
-The site was abandoned and illegal Anatolian settlers inhabited the place until late 2006.
+The site was abandoned and Anatolian settlers inhabited the place until late 2006.

-In 2005, the UNDP carried out a preliminary study for the potential restoration of the entire compound, while in 2007 it conducted a feasibility study.
-Heavily desecrated, its restoration finally started in October 2009 by initiative of the Armenian Ethnarchy of Cyprus and the Armenian Representative, Vartkes Mahdessian.
-The works were carried out by the UNDP-ACT, with partial funding from USAID, and were completed in November 2012.
+In 2005, the United Nations Development Programme (UNDP) carried out a preliminary study for the potential restoration of the entire compound, and in 2007 it conducted a feasibility study.
+Heavily desecrated, its restoration started in October 2009 on the initiative of the Armenian Ethnarchy of Cyprus and the Armenian Representative, Vartkes Mahdessian.
+The work was carried out by the UNDP-ACT, with partial funding from the United States Agency for International Development, and was completed in November 2012.